braveulysses/backwater/README.markdown

 Logs are stored in _data/logs_.
 Caches are stored in _data/cache_.

-Configuration can be adjusted by edited *config.py*.
+Configuration can be adjusted by editing *config.py*.
 The *--help* switch will list other options.

 	$ python backwater.py --help